stevedonovan/LuaMacro/readme.md

 It looks ahead and if it finds a `{}` block it writes it wholesale to a file stream; otherwise writes everything upto a block opening.

+`tests/cexport.lua` shows how this idea can be extended, so that the generated header is only updated when it changes.

+To preprocess C with `luam`, you need to specify the `-C` flag:

+    luam -C -lcexport dll.lc > dll.c

+Have a look at [lc](modules/macro.lc.html) which defines a simplified way to write Lua bindings in C.

+This was used for the [winapi](https://github.com/stevedonovan/winapi) project to preprocess [this file](https://github.com/stevedonovan/winapi/blob/master/winapi.l.c) into standard C.

 ### Implementation

 It is not usually necessary to understand the underlying representation of token lists, but I present it here as a guide to understanding the code.

+#### Token Lists

 The token list representation of the expression `x+1` is: